AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Video security/Overview.md

   **Notice**

-  Alibaba Cloud video encryption has the following limits:
+  Videos that are encrypted by using Alibaba Cloud proprietary cryptography have the following limits:
-  * Only the HLS format is supported.
+  * The videos can be exported only in the HLS format.

-  * You can use only ApsaraVideo Player SDK.
+  * The videos can be played only by ApsaraVideo Player.

-  * Web pages do not support the playback in IOS.
+  * The videos cannot be played on web pages in the iOS system.